farant/catholic-3rd-millennium/README.md

 9. What are the imperfections of governing?
 9.1.
 Governing can be imperfect due to immoral law.
 9.2.
-Governing can be imperfect due to abuse of it's ability to exercise force.
+Governing can be imperfect due to abuse of its ability to exercise force.
 9.3.
 Governing can be imperfect if it fails to enforce the law.
 9.5.
 Governing can be disordered if it tries to achieve goods outside of its
      natural purpose.